sevenkba/alx-pre_course/README.md

-My first readme ever to code with ALX alx is the best on github.com
+My first readme ever to code with ALX
+,Alx is the best on github.com